North East Sussex

 • Blacksmith's Arms Lewes Road Halland BN8 6PN Telephone(01825) 840304

 Adjacent to the Halland A22 roundabout, The Blacksmith's Arms has a traditional village inn ambience; horse brasses, real fires and oak beams go to create that warm homely and friendly atmosphere.
-A guest beer is usually available.
+Harvey's Best is a regular plus an additional beer is sometimes available.
 Good quality food, much of it homemade, is offered.
 There is a meeting room available and additional outside seating to the front.
 There are two car parks, front and rear.
 Under new management from September 2018.
 Real Cider is only available in the summer.

 • Hartfield

 Now the last pub in the village.
 Dating from the 14th Century, it has two bars and a separate restaurant available for functions.
 The bars are heated by wood burning stoves in winter.
 Locals enjoy the all day opening where friendly bar staff add to the relaxed atmosphere.
 The pub is situated close to Ashdown Forest and is not far from Pooh Bridge.
-The pub changed hands in April 2018.
+Under new management from July 2024.

 • Rotherfield